w3c/wai-course-list/README.md

 ## Form submission

-When submitted the browser is redirected to a success/fail page while the GitHub Action runs async
+When submitted the browser is redirected to a success/fail page while the GitHub Action runs async.

 The GitHub action progress can be viewed here: https://github.com/w3c/wai-course-list/actions/workflows/process-form-submission.yml